kdwk/Invaders_CPP/README.md

 This program uses <ncurses.h>.
 The program is linked to ncurses at compilation.
 The package libncurses6 (Debian and derivatives) or ncurses-lib must be installed, as is the case on HKU CS Academy servers by default.
 If not using the HKU CS Academy servers, I recommend running the latest release of Ubuntu or Fedora in Windows Subsystem for Linux or a Podman/ Docker container.
 The package is installed by default on both operating systems.

 ## Compilation instructions
-You can use the pre-built binaries in GitHub Actions -> most recent workflow run -> 'invaders' artifact, or compile with the following instructions:
+You can use the pre-built binaries in GitHub Actions -> most recent workflow run -> 'invaders' artifact.
+However, the pre-built binary requires libc and libstdc++ versions that are too new to be found on HKU Academy servers.
+You can also compile with the following instructions:

 1. `git clone https://github.com/kdwk/Invaders_CPP.git`
 2. `cd Invaders_CPP`